corefan/xenko-docs/manual/ui/controls.md

 - @'SiliconStudio.Xenko.UI.Controls.ScrollBar'
 - @'SiliconStudio.Xenko.UI.Controls.ModalElement'

-And of course, you can create your own!
+And of course, you can create your own.

-A class diagram is available [here](uielement-class-diagram.md).